 Inspired by her cousin Dr. Norman Borlaug (founder of the Green Revolution and Nobel Peace Prize winner), Svennungsen has a long history of work toward social justice and the eradication of global poverty.

-Svennungsen is Bishop-Elect of the Minneapolis Area Synod of the Evangelical Lutheran Church in America (ELCA), the largest synod in the denomination.
+Svennungsen is Bishop of the Minneapolis Area Synod of the Evangelical Lutheran Church in America (ELCA), the largest synod in the denomination.
 She is the first woman to serve as a bishop in the ELCA's six Minnesota synods.
-Her installation will be celebrated on May 6, 2012.
+Her installation was celebrated on May 6, 2012.